eshwen/SemivisibleJets/README.md

 pip install --user --upgrade -r requirements.txt
 ```
 - Some rudimentary plotting, for a quick look at distributions, can be done by running [plotSVJHistos.py](utils/plotSVJHistos.py).
 You just need to specify the root files in the list `files`.
-- For the s-channel mode, the couplings between the Z' and SM quarks is 0.1.
+- For the s-channel mode, the couplings between the Z' and SM quarks is 1.0.
 This can be verified in the variables `g{V,A}{u,d}##` in [parameters.py](madgraph/models/DMsimp_SVJ_s_spin1_editTemplate/parameters.py)
 - The PDF sets used for 2016, 2017, and 2018 generation are detailed in [lhaIDs.py](utils/lhaIDs.py)
 - For now, the output nanoAOD files are use the NanoAODv1 configuration for 2016, and NanoAODv5 for the other years.
 I am looking into updating the 2016 workflow to use NanoAODv5 for consistency
 - This repository utlises many software packages.
 To cite any of them, I have listed their BibTeX entries in [software_references.bib](utils/software_references.bib)

 ## Troubleshooting

-Below are some of the common issues experienced when using this repo and some potential fixes:
+Below are some of the common issues experienced when using this repo and some potential fixes.

 - Gridpack generation stage:
   - _MadGraph fails to compile_.
 MadGraph is quite a large program with lots of plug-ins.
 Occasionally, it will fail to compile properly.
 Retry the command.
 If it persistently fails though, it could be a problem with your environment.
 Doing `eval \`scram unsetenv -sh\`` should more-or-less give you a clean shell, and should help with things.
 Otherwise, contact someone in [Contact](#contact), or the `genproductions` maintainers if you think it's a MadGraph problem.